armbian/build/README.md

 - Do you have troubles with **your board or generic Linux application**?

-    Consider using [general project search](https://www.armbian.com/search), best effort [community support](https://forum.armbian.com/) or hiring an expert.
+    Armbian is free software and offers free best effort help through [community forums](https://forum.armbian.com/).
+If you can't find information about your problem via [general project search](https://www.armbian.com/search) engine, consider hiring an expert.

-- Commercial support?
+- Paid support?

     Limited to project supporters when other conditions are met.
 We receive pleads for help round the clock which is why a [donation](https://www.armbian.com/donate) of at least 500 EUR is a first step.
+All income subtracted by costs and taxes goes back to project.

 <p align=right><a href=#table-of-contents>⇧</a></p>